scopatz/sempervirens/docs/privacy-policy.md

 (UUID) that is randomly generated on your computer (the client).
 The UUID is created according to the UUID version 4 specification, see [RFC 4122 section 4.4](https://tools.ietf.org/html/rfc4122#section-4.4).
-The UUID allows Sempervirens to distingush between users, while not being personally identifiable to the Sempervirens project or its downstream consumers.
+The UUID allows Sempervirens to distinguish between users, while not being personally identifiable to the Sempervirens project or its downstream consumers.

-Your IP address is also gathered as a part of a standard web server log.
-However, your IP address is not stored permenantly and is not associated with the UUID on the server.
+Your IP address is also gathered as a part of a standard web server log and as part of a private, Sempervirens-only data set.
+However, your IP address is not included in the usage statistics that are aggregated and shared publicly.
+The associations between IP addresses and UUIDs are stored privately on Sempervirens infrastructure and is never shared publically.
 IP addresses and any other personal information are never part of the telemetry data.

 Usage statistics are transmitted using standard and open encryption technologies